 \begin{Rem} The previous terminology makes clear what it means for two pseudo-functors to be equivalent or isomorphic.
-Pseudo-functors can be composed in the evident way (\cite[Thm.\,4.3.1]{Benabou67}), and indeed by allowing their source and target to vary we get a \emph{tricategory} of bicategories, pseudofunctors, transformations and modifications -- but we will not need to go into that.
-Note nonetheless that $\PsFun(-,-)$ preserves biequivalences on each variable. \end{Rem}
+Pseudo-functors can be composed in the evident way (\cite[Thm.\,4.3.1]{Benabou67}), and indeed by allowing their source and target to vary we get a \emph{tricategory} of bicategories, pseudo-functors, transformations and modifications -- but we do not need to go into that.
+Note nonetheless that $\PsFun(-,-)$ preserves biequivalences in each variable. \end{Rem}

 \begin{Rem} The coherence axioms~\eqref{eq:bicategory} satisfied by the associators and unitors of a bicategory~$\cat B$ generalize those for a monoidal category.
 They guarantee that the analogue of Mac~Lane's coherence theorem holds: There exists a (canonical) biequivalence $\cat{F}\colon \cat B\stackrel{\sim}{\to} \cat B'$ where $\cat B'$ is a 2-category (see \eg~\cite[Thm.\,1.5.15]{Leinster04}).
 An elegant way to view this result is as a bicategorical Yoneda lemma: By the coherence axioms, the assignment $X\mapsto \cat B(-,X)$ induces a well-defined pseudo-functor $\cat B\to \PsFun(\cat B^{\op},\Cat)$ which restricts to a biequivalence $\cat B\stackrel{\sim}{\to} \cat B'$ onto its 1- and 2-full image~$\cat B'$ which, like its ambient bicategory $\PsFun(\cat B^{\op},\Cat)$, is strict since $\Cat$ is.
 An important consequence of this is that 2-cells of $\cat B$ can be unambiguously presented by a \emph{pasting diagram} (\cite{KellyStreet74}), that is, by a 2-dimensional display of composable 2-cells, without having to worry about choosing a sequence of evaluation moves of the diagram by vertical and horizontal composition, since all choices will yield the same 2-cell as end result. \end{Rem}